DNS Lookups Were Timing Out Randomly in Kubernetes

 }

-CoreDNS was fast for internal services but slow for external domains.
-Fixed by using Google/Cloudflare DNS instead of our ISP's DNS:
+Slow external DNS resolution: CoreDNS was fast for internal services but slow for external domains.
+Switching to Google/Cloudflare DNS fixed it:

 forward .
 8.8.8.8 1.1.1.1

-Kubernetes sets ndots:5 in resolv.conf.
-This means queries for api.example.com first try api.example.com.default.svc.cluster.local, then api.example.com.svc.cluster.local, etc.
+The ndots problem: Kubernetes sets ndots:5 in resolv.conf by default.
+This means a query for api.example.com first tries api.example.com.default.svc.cluster.local, then api.example.com.svc.cluster.local, and so on.
+Five extra lookups before the real one.

 dnsConfig: